didanoDevelopers2017/gs-accessing-mongodb-data-rest-config/README.md

 # gs-accessing-mongodb-data-rest-config
-this demo show springboot with simple mongo db config
+this demo show create a mongodb db mydb,and the mongo db config with springboot

 1，get spring demo "Accessing MongoDB Data with REST" https://spring.io/guides/gs/accessing-mongodb-data-rest/